Letter from the Chairman

-Secondly, the Friends gave £17,000, as in the prior year, for the Senior Tutor to distribute on our behalf to individual students.
-These purposes included responding to financial difficulties caused by a sudden adverse change in domestic circumstances; to pay costs incurred where students have been encouraged by their tutors to stay up during the Easter vacation to prepare for Tripos exams; to fund urgent medical treatment; or to assist with costs involved in representing university sports teams.
+Secondly, the Friends gave £20,000, up £3,000 from the prior year, for the Senior Tutor to distribute on our behalf to individual students and groups.
+The Senior Tutor is given wide discretion within the spirit of the Friends core purpose and a diverse range of awards has been made including responding to financial difficulties, hardship caused by changes to domestic circumstances; supporting minority groups to enhance inclusivity within the College; to pay costs incurred where students have been encouraged by their tutors to stay up during the Easter vacation to prepare for Tripos exams; to pay for medical treatment; to support transition of students into low paid not for profit or charitable employment; or to assist with costs involved in representing university sports teams.
 These are all areas where no alternative source of financial assistance existed.

 The third area of our support was the encouragement of academic excellence through the award of prizes.
-We donated £4,887, down from £5,228, to fund a range of prizes including the de Montmorency Law Prize and the VI form English essay prize.
+We donated £4,675, down from £4,887 to fund a range of prizes including the de Montmorency Law Prize and the VI form English essay prize.
 In response to feedback from the JCR and MCR presidents, we restructured our support into a smaller number of higher value prizes, including for the first time to postgraduates, to ensure the incentive and recognition remains meaningful.
+In the current academic year we have evolved the postgraduate award into supporting an Innovation Event whereby individuals or teams of postgraduates pitch their ideas to a panel of successful Petrean entrepreneurs.

 The Friends’ Assets